Showing posts with label Game Maps. Show all posts

 Dungeon Master in Space?

-This is Xenomorph by Pandora, a 3D RPG that I'm going to be playing for eternity and thus will never get around to completing.
-But, I wanted to map it and share that with the world.
-Sadly, I don't think that will ever happen with life getting in the way.
-But it's a brilliant RPG and something that everyone should take a stab at because it's far more than simply "Dungeon Master in space".
-It's an exciting and unique adventure in its own right - plus the visuals are quite literally outstanding and probably the best of any similar 3D RPG available for the Atari ST.
+Xenomorph by Pandora is an RPG I wanted to map and share with the world.
+Sadly, that will ever happen with my skills at the keyboard.
+It's a brilliant RPG and something that everyone should take a stab at because it's far more than simply "Dungeon Master in space".
+It's an exciting and unique adventure in its own right - plus the visuals are literally outstanding and probably the best of any 3D RPG available for the Atari ST.

 Many moons ago, I found a map of this game on the internet which I hope you will find as helpful as I currently am (all credit for the mapping goes to Thiima).
-Anyhow, I've zipped it up along with the manual and some hints (again, ripped from the net).
-I just wanted to share what I had found, so get that downloaded and play this superb game.
+I've zipped it up along with the manual and hints (ripped from the net).
+I wanted to share what I had found, so get that downloaded and play this superb game.

-Here are thumbnails taken from the PDF within the above download.
-Tempted to play now?
-I really hope so...
+Here are thumbnails from the PDF within the download.
+Tempted to play?
+I hope so...

 Tuesday, October 30, 2018